yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-007_Password_Field_Masks_Entered_Characters.md

 ## 🧪 Test Steps
 1. Open the application
 2. Navigate to the login page
-3. Enter a valid email address in the "Email" field
-4. Enter a valid password in the "password" field
+3. Enter any password in the Password field
-5. Observe the characters displayed in the Password field
+4. Observe the characters displayed in the Password field

 ---